malmgrenola/bowling-alley/README.md

 - As a user I can find to all avalible social media platforms
 - as a user I would like to find all contact information so I can locate and contact the company.
 - as a user I can find the resturant meny.
+- as a mobile user I can quickly find links to social media accounts so I can stay up to date on any platform.

 Site wireframes: